Skip To Main Content

 TOUR C: Livestock and Dairy Tour ($20 per person) 1/2 Day Tour

 Please note, USDA regulations require all visitors to be in the U.S. for at least 5 days prior to going on this tour.
+Depending on the stats of bird flu during requested dates, this option may not be available.

 ISU Dairy & Compost Facility